 Top organizations within business, technology, fashion/retail, media and entertainment, and consumer products, as well as government agencies and nonprofit organizations recruit through OCR.
-View a list of companies that have recruited at USC.
+View a list of employers that recruited USC students last year.

 - Create a connectSC account.

-- Upload your resume into connectSC under the “Documents” tab.
+- Upload your resume into connectSC under “Documents” –> “My Documents.”
 You can also upload other employment-related documents, such as cover letters and unofficial transcripts.
 Be sure to select an appropriate “Default” resume.

-- Meet with a career counselor or internship advisor for help with your resume or cover letter during drop-in hours.
+- Meet with a career or internship advisor for help with your resume or cover letter during drop-in hours.